 Plan Your Stops:

-Google Maps is constantly updating their information and in many places, you can get a list of restaurants and websites.
+Google Maps is constantly updating its information and in many places, you can get a list of restaurants and websites.
 Although this is helpful, it can be expensive.
 I have found that getting an idea of the grocery stores that will be accessible can be an easier way to find meals and snacks that are familiar and allergy safe.

 If nothing else you can get fresh fruit and bottled water at lower prices in a grocery store than at a typical gas station.